AlbertMietus/MESS/SoftwareCompetence/DesignWorkShops/TPE/elaboration/DesignBoard.rst

 .. figure:: DesignBoardFotos/TPE_sequence.jpg

-Last, and optional, we can convert it to (plant)UML.
+Last, and optional, we can convert it to (plant)UML:

 .. uml:: TPE_sequence.puml

+:ref:`TPE-sequence-backup`